PSGH08/robocop-2024-rescue-maze/README.md

 # Robocop 2024 – Rescue Maze

-This repository contains the source code and design resources for the **Rescue Maze** robot developed by **Team Golden Dragon** for the Robocop 2024 competition.
+This repository contains the source code and design resources for the **Rescue Maze** robot developed by **The Golden Dragon Team** for the Robocop 2024 competition.
 As the lead programmer, I was responsible for implementing the robot’s core logic, including pathfinding, sensor integration, and PID-based motor control.

 ---